Dangling-bond charge qubit on a silicon surface: Introduction

-The charge qubit is manifested as a quantum dot pair such that having the excess charge on the `left' dot corresponds to the logical $\left|0\right\rangle$ state and the excess charge on the `right' dot corresponds to the orthogonal logical $\left|1\right\rangle$ state.
-Coherent tunneling between the two quantum dots yields superpositions of $\left|0\right\rangle$ and $\left|1\right\rangle$.
-The tunneling rate increases exponentially with decreasing inter-dot separation whereas decoherence is expected to be largely independent of dot separation.
-Therefore, decreasing separation allows many coherent oscillations before the onset of significant decoherence.
-While control and read-out operations concomitantly move into the optical frequency regime, at this early stage such technical challenges appear worth considering given the benefits of all-silicon QC that this strategy points toward.

-To greatly reduce interdot separation, we abandon heterostructure quantum dots.
-Our substitute quantum dot is a silicon surface dangling bond (DB) on an H-terminated Si surface.
-As this quantum dot is of atomic dimensions commensurately close spacing of dots is enabled~\cite{HBD+09}.
-Moreover pairs of appropriately separated DBs, share precisely one excess electron per pair (denoted DB-DB$^-$, where DB$^-$ is a negatively charged DB).
-These pairs exhibit tunnel coupling of the electron between the two DBs~\cite{HBD+09}.
-Here we show that these atomic-scale tunnel-coupled DB pairs are evolving coherently and hence act as charge qubits.
-In addition, we discuss how initialization and readout of these charge qubits can be done.
+Implementing such a strategy involves abandoning heterostructure quantum dots and instead adopting DB quantum dots on an H-terminated Si surface.
+As this quantum dot size is of atomic dimensions, commensurately close spacing of dots is enabled~\cite{HBD+09}.
+Pairs of appropriately separated DBs at low temperature share precisely one excess electron per pair (denoted DB-DB$^-$), yielding coherent tunnel coupling between the two DBs~\cite{HBD+09}.
+This fact strongly motivates opening a new area of interest, namely coherent dynamics of tunnel-coupled DBs on a silicon surface with the potential of exploiting them in quantum information processing.

+The novelty of our qubit consists is its extremely high tunneling rate $\Delta \sim \!\!
+4.7\times10^{14}{\rm s}^{-1}$, compared to a maximum order-of-magnitude of $10^{12}{\rm s}^{-1}$ in previously proposed charge qubits of atomic scale~\cite{barrett1}.
+Another novel feature is the relative ease of fabrication, as already demonstrated~\cite{HBD+09}.
+DB quantum dots can be separated by subnanometer distances, are almost physically identical, and, as surface entities, are directly amenable to measurement and control.
+Furthermore, unlike the case for quantum dots composed of atoms buried in bulk media, the silicon-based scheme proposed here trades the extraordinarily difficult requirement of precisely positioned single dopant atoms with the challenging but attainable requirement that single H atoms be removed by a scanned probe.
 These DB-DB$^-$ charge qubits could form the basic units of a quantum computer, the dynamics of which we describe with the extended Hubbard model~\cite{Hub78}.

-These DB quantum dots can be separated by subnanometer distances, are almost physically identical, and, as surface entities, are directly amenable to measurement and control.
-Furthermore, unlike the case for quantum dots composed atoms buried in bulk media, the silicon-based scheme proposed here trades the extraordinarily difficult requirement of precisely positioned single dopant atoms with the challenging but attainable requirement that single H atoms be removed with a scanned probe.
-Our first aim is to show that all DB-DB$^-$ pairs can be initialized such that each excess electron is either in the `left' or the `right' DB of each pair; subsequently the potential landscape can be tilted so that all are in the `left'.
-Our second aim is to show how these DB pairs could be used in a quantum computer circuit e.g.\ the flying-qubit circuit model based on a bulk-silicon electron-spin qubit version~\cite{HGF+06} or on measurement-based one-way quantum computing~\cite{RB01}.